Sergey-Murtazin/setup-go/README.md

 The V2 offers:
 - Adds GOBIN to the PATH
 - Proxy Support
-- stable input
+- `stable` input
+- Check latest version
 - Bug Fixes (including issues around version matching and semver)

 It will first check the local cache for a version match.
 If version is not found locally, It will pull it from `main` branch of [go-versions](https://github.com/actions/go-versions/blob/main/versions-manifest.json) repository and on miss or failure, it will fall back to the previous behavior of download directly from [go dist](https://storage.googleapis.com/golang).
+To change the default behaviour please use [check-latest input](#check-latest-version).

 Matching by [semver spec](https://github.com/npm/node-semver):
 ```yaml